Northeastern University School of Law: Northeastern University Law Review

 The Northeastern University Law Review is a law review founded in 2008 that publishes a broad array of legal scholarship primarily from law professors, judges, attorneys, and law students.
 Staffed and edited by law students, it is published twice a year.
 Staff members are selected largely based on an application that tests their fact-checking and cite-checking skills, and includes a diversity statement.
 The law review also publishes content through its online publications: Extra Legal and the Online Forum.

 Journal of Legal Education

 NUSL is co-editor of the Journal of Legal Education, a quarterly publication of the Association of American Law Schools.
 The Journal publishes articles on legal theory, legal scholarship and legal education, among other topics.
-It claims a readership of more than 10,000 law instructors.